agarciamorales23455/web-project/README.md

 #WEB Project

 ##Description
-A sample project to build-up a website
+A sample project to build-up a website.
+Less is more, simple is good, easy does it.

 ##Contributors
 Philipp Hackman, Doris Hallidale, Morgan Thomson, Jose Pedro Perales